guillaumegay13/flex-remote-executor/README.md

    - This section will be updated soon, stay tuned!

-For any further details or updates regarding the setup and usage of "flex-remote-executor", please feel free to reach out.
+For any further details or updates regarding the setup and usage of "flex-remote-executor", please reach out.

+# Contributions

+Feel free to submit feature requests if you think about new actions for FRE.